What to send home for Christmas?

-Bringing gifts for family and friends can be quite a challenge!
+This year you may be sending your gifts for family and friends.
+But what to buy ?
 You want something that travels easily, is lightweight, and maybe typical of your life in Denmark.
-Here our expat editorial team’s best tips on Danish Christmas presents.
+Find a few of our editorial team’s tips on Danish Christmas presents.

 The article continues below.

 By Bente D. Knudsen

 Danish Christmas ornaments from designers such as Georg Jensen or Jette Frölich